 Good news for HA-tools that use pg_rewind automatically (Patroni for example).
 Helps to quickly restore cluster redundancy.

 - Allow extension pg_prewarm to restore the previous shared buffer contents on startup

 The extension can now be used to automatically reduce the time of degraded performance that usually lasts for a couple of minutes after a restart.
 Shared buffers are then periodically (or only on shutdown) stored in files and fetched back into shared buffers after a (re)start by 2 background workers.
 For bigger shared buffers sizes you also want to make sure that the Postgres $DATADIR has enough disk space.

 - Add psql command \gdesc to display the names and types of the columns in a query result

-Well that was that.
-Please write to comments section if you found some other small but cool additions for version 11 🙂
+Well that was that for PostgreSQL 11.
+Please write in the comments section if you found some other small but cool additions for version 11 🙂

 PostgreSQL 11 was a while ago.
 Find out about the latest new features of the current PostgreSQL version in our What’s New blog spot.